sepsis-omics/tutorials/docs/workshop/genomics/2a/index.md

 # Assembly using Spades

 ## Background
-Spades is one of a number of *de novo* assemblers that use short read sets (Illumina Reads) as an input and the method for assembly is based on de Bruijn graphs.
+Spades is one of a number of *de novo* assemblers that use short read sets (Illumina Reads) as input and the method for assembly is based on de Bruijn graphs.
 For information about Spades see this [link](http://bioinf.spbau.ru/spades).
 A protocol for assembling with Velvet (another *de novo* assembler) is available [here](https://docs.google.com/document/d/1xs-TI5MejQARqo0pcocGlymsXldwJbJII890gnmjI0o/pub).

 In this activity, we will perform a *de novo* assembly of a short read set (from an Illumina sequencer) using the Spades assembler.
 The output from Spades that we are interested in is a multifasta file that contains the draft genome sequence.